 For example, let’s say the exam item shows a photo of a bleb on a nipple.
 The stem of the question asks what the IBCLC would do to help the mother.
 One of the options is, soak the breast is warm water or warm salt water.
 Soaking the breast in water or salt water would be a safe option that is within the IBCLC’s scope of practice.
 Another option is to perform a needle aspiration.
 The needle aspiration would likely resolve the problem, but that’s not within your scope of practice!

 In the above-mentioned case, let’s say that you and the mother have already tried all of the simple remedies to resolve the bleb, but it persists, and the mother is still uncomfortable.
 That’s the time to refer.

 I’ve noticed that people who take one of our practice exams often pick the option that says to “call the doctor.”
 However, the only time “call the doctor” is the correct answer is when you are not able or authorized to fix the problem.

 Admittedly, I make this sound easier than it really is!
 But I do believe that it’s a good approach, when taking the IBCLC exam, to think about the need that’s expressed in the vignette.
 In normal situations, reassurance is all that is needed.
 If the mother, the family, or a colleague has a lack of clarity or a sense of uneasiness, the need is for a response.
 Situations that are abnormal or might later be abnormal need problem-resolution.
 Situations outside of your scope of practice need a referral.

 Exam questions aren’t always easy, but by thinking about the need and your scope of practice, you’ll find it’s easier to pick the right answers.

-Getting ready to take the IBLCE exam?
-Read more of Marie’s tips here, or register for a free webinar.
+Getting ready to take the IBCLC exam?
+Read more of Marie’s tips here.